 After many years of working with the Metropolitan Opera Guild, designing programs and teaching children and teachers in the United States and Europe, Levi created New Opera for New Ears, a joint program of The Metropolitan Opera Guild and The Kennedy Center.
 For its inaugural project, in 1993, Levi produced Carly Simon’s first opera, Romulus Hunt, directed by Francesca Zambello.

 In 1997, Levi was asked by New York’s 92nd Street Y Unterberg Poetry Center to direct the National Literary Audience Development Project.
 As part of that mission, Levi worked with Poet Laureate Robert Pinsky and Director Robert Scanlan to produce a stage version of Dante’s Inferno for four actors and violinist, with original music by Bruce Saylor and a sound score by Christopher Walker.
 The Inferno premiered in New York to sold-out houses before touring to Boston, Kansas City, Seattle, The Getty Center in Los Angeles, and Montgomery, Alabama where the interracial cast of five performed to an integrated audience that overflowed the capacity of the church where Dr. Martin Luther King, Jr. first preached.
-A televised version of the production aired on PBS in February, and a radio incarnation was broadcast as a special on NPR.
+A televised version of the production aired on PBS, and a radio incarnation was broadcast as a special on NPR.

 In January 2000, Harold O. Levy, the New York City Schools Chancellor, invited Levi to join his staff to oversee Arts and Cultural Affairs, where, for 18 months, he initiated a variety of programs to reinvigorate the arts, including organizing a master class with Isaac Stern for the 43 superintendents of the school system, opening the Bard High School Early College and developing the Library!
 Project with The Robin Hood Foundation to re-conceive and re-design the over 600 elementary school libraries in New York City.